Pachamama (film): Plot

 Tepulpai, a young 10-year-old boy, is rejected approval to becoming a "Great One", although he dreams of becoming a Shaman.
-The village is soon visited by an Incan tax collector, who takes away the village's most precious treasure, the Huaca, and takes away most of their crops, leaving the villagers with nothing left to eat.
+The village is soon visited by an Incan tax collector, who takes away the village's most precious treasure, the Huaca, and most of their crops, leaving the villagers with nothing to eat.
 Walumama, an elderly woman, faints at the absence of the statue, while Tepulpai is very angry and says they must get the Huaca back.
 When he is asked to leave, he is determined to find the Huaca and starts on his journey.

-As Tepulpai crosses the rope bridge on his way to Cusco, he finds Naira, who wishes to follow him and retrieve the Huaca.
+As Tepulpai crosses the rope bridge on his way to Cusco, he finds Naira, who wishes to join him and retrieve the Huaca.
 Tepulpai is unhappy with Naira and immediately refuses, but Naira crosses the rope bridge herself, and Tepulpai reluctantly agrees that she can travel with him.
-The two eventually find the city of Cusco, and Naira tells Tepulpai, he should start thinking twice before making decisions.
-As they argue, they find the chasqui of the Inca, who appeared very ill and tired.
+The two eventually find the city of Cusco, and Naira tells Tepulpai he should start thinking twice before making decisions.
+As they argue, they find the chasqui of the Inca, who appears very ill and tired.
 Before he dies, he tells the children about a floating house on the waters holding beings from a different world, describing them as "monsters" with metal skins that spit fire, and they must send his message.
-Tepulpai takes the chasqui's pututu and starts traveling to Cusco.
+Tepulpai takes the chasqui's pututu and head to Cusco.